psweens/VAN-GAN/README.md

 * Matplotlib 3.7.1

 ## Example Dataset
-A paired synthetic 3D image dataset composed of segmentation labels of mathematical-derived 3D vascular networks and corresponding simulated photocoustic images can be found here.
+A paired synthetic 3D image dataset composed of segmentation labels of mathematical-derived 3D vascular networks and corresponding simulated photocoustic images will be made available [here](https://doi.org/10.17863/CAM.96379) at publication.
 This dataset can be used to performed unsupervised training of VAN-GAN and then validate segmentation predictions using the known ground truth labels.

 ## Code Contributors
 VAN-GAN code was originally developed by [Paul W. Sweeney](www.psweeney.co.uk) who continues to actively develop the framework.
 VAN-GAN is an open-source tool and so would benefit from suggestions and edits by all and so community development and involvement is welcomed.